Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 charged for 3.

 CD729: Mist Over the Lake.
 Cynthia Koledo DeAlmeida, Oboe.
-Arthur Bliss: Conversations; Pierre-Max Dubois:
+Arthur Bliss: Conversations; Pierre-Max Dubois: Ballade

-Freidlin: Mist Over the Lake.
-UPC 009414772923 BUY NOW
+Mist Over the Lake.
+UPC

 With Rhian Kenny, flute; Andrés Cárdenes,